Nominating / Corporate Governance Committee Charter

-2.4 Periodically, review and assess the corporate social responsibility (“CSR”) issues relevant to the Company and the adequacy of the Company’s CSR standards, and propose actions on matters of corporate governance to the Board.
+2.4 Periodically, review and assess the environmental, social and governance (“ESG”) issues relevant to the Company and the adequacy of the Company’s ESG standards, and propose actions on matters of corporate governance to the Board.

 2.5 Review and approve the disclosure in ArcBest’s annual proxy statement regarding the operation of the Committee and the director nomination process.

 2.6 Report to the Board on any action taken or recommendations relating to the nomination of Board members.